RafyBrens/core-api/README.md

 Furthermore, you can help us to improve it.
 You are more then welcome to become a contributor or either suggest improvements.
 Please Fork and send us a pull request.
 If we consider your changes relevant to the time being, we will definitely merge it.

+Rise Vision API works in conjunction with [Rise Vision](http://www.risevision.com), the [digital signage management application](http://rva.risevision.com/) that runs on [Google Cloud](https://cloud.google.com).

-Chrome is the only browser that is supported with this application and any other browser compatibility is not planned at this time.
+At this time Chrome is the only browser that this project and Rise Vision supports.

 ## Built With